Shmood00/MacaroonFileShare/README.md

 Now that the user has successfully been added to the database, you can proceed with logging in and using the application.

 ![](pics/login.gif)

+# Creating A Macaroon
+The creation of the Google Macaroon takes place when a user clicks on the `Give Image Access` button in the menu.
+You will be asked to provide a user email, choose the image you would like to share with them as well as how long the link generated will be active for.

+Obviously, prior to sharing an image with someone, you must first uploaded an image using the `Upload Image` button.